hpc-carpentry/hpc-chapel/_episodes/12-fire-forget-tasks.md

 coforall index in iterand
 {instructions}
 ```
 This will start a new task, for each iteration.
 Each tasks will then perform all the instructions inside the curly brackets.
 Each task will have a copy of the variable **_index_** with the corresponding value yielded by the iterand.
-This index allows us to _customize_ the set of instructions for each particular task.
+This index allows us to _customise_ the set of instructions for each particular task.

 ~~~
 var x=1;